-- o Wound class is an assessment of the degree of contamination of a surgical wound at the time of the surgical procedure. - o Wound class should be assigned by a person involved in the surgical procedure (for example, surgeon, circulating nurse, etc.) based on the wound class schema that is adopted within each organization - o The four wound classes available for HYST include: - o Clean (C), Clean-Contaminated (CC), Contaminated (CO), or Dirty or Infected (D) - Duration of operative procedure: - o The interval in hours and minutes between the Procedure/Surgery Start Time and the Procedure/Surgery Finish Time, as defined by the Association of Anesthesia Clinical Directors (AACD). - o Procedure/Surgery start time (PST) is when the procedure is begun (for example, incision for a surgical procedure). - o Procedure/Surgery finish time (PF) is when all instruments and sponge counts are completed and verified, post-op x-rays in OR are done, all dressings and drains are secured, and physicians/surgeons have completed all procedure-related activities on the patient. - o If patient goes to OR again and another procedure is performed through the same incision or into the same surgical space within 24 hours of the original procedure finish time and during the same admission, count as only one procedure combining the durations for both procedures and using the higher of the wound class and ASA scores.
-Assign the surgical wound closure technique that applies when the patient leaves the OR from the first operative procedure (see NHSN PSC Manual SSI Chapter 9 for details).
+- Wound class is an assessment of the degree of contamination of a surgical wound at the time of the surgical procedure. - o Wound class should be assigned by a person involved in the surgical procedure (for example, surgeon, circulating nurse, etc.) based on the wound class schema that is adopted within each organization - o The four wound classes available for HYST include: - o Clean (C), Clean-Contaminated (CC), Contaminated (CO), or Dirty or Infected (D) - Duration of operative procedure: - o The interval in hours and minutes between the Procedure/Surgery Start Time and the Procedure/Surgery Finish Time, as defined by the Association of Anesthesia Clinical Directors (AACD). - o Procedure/Surgery start time (PST) is when the procedure is begun (for example, incision for a surgical procedure). - o Procedure/Surgery finish time (PF) is when all instruments and sponge counts are completed and verified, post-op x-rays in OR are done, all dressings and drains are secured, and physicians/surgeons have completed all procedure-related activities on the patient. - o If patient goes to OR again and another procedure is performed through the same incision or into the same surgical space within 24 hours of the original procedure finish time and during the same admission, count as only one procedure (report one Denominator for Procedure form for the original procedure) combining the durations for both procedures and using the higher of the wound class and ASA scores.
+Assign the surgical wound closure technique that applies when the patient leaves the OR from the first operative procedure (see NHSN PSC Manual SSI Chapter 9 for details -Denominator Reporting Instruction #7).